 Depending on the company, the requirements and qualifications for a sales representative may include:

-- Familiarity with BRM and CRM practices along with ability to build productive business professional relationships
+- Familiarity with BRM and CRM practices and the ability to build productive business professional relationships

-- Highly motivated and target driven with a proven track record in sales
+- Highly motivated and goal-oriented with a proven track record in sales

 - Ability to create and deliver presentations tailored to the audience needs

-- Relationship management skills and openness to feedback
+- Relationship management skills and receptiveness to feedback

 - BS/BA degree or equivalent